managed-components/docs/specs/embed-and-widgets/widgets.md

 # Widget support

-Floating widgets are not replacing an element, instead, they are appended to the `<body>` tag of the page.
-Inside the External Component, a floating tweet widget will be defined like this:
+Floating widgets are appended to the `<body>` tag of the page.
+A weather widget can be defined like this:

 ```js
 manager.registerWidget(async () => {